 WELCOME TO M-LISADA

-When I was an orphan on the streets 15 years ago, I dreamt of a refuge where vulnerable children would be safe from abuse, abandonment, deprivation, and illness.
-I had nothing but this dream.
+When I was an orphan on the streets of Kampala, 18 years ago, I dreamt of a refuge where vulnerable children like me would be safe from hunger, abuse, abandonment, and illness.
+This dream was all I had, and it sustained me.

-Today M-Lisada Children's Home has fulfilled this dream.
-Located in Nsambya, Kampala, M-Lisada cares for up to 200 children and youth, ages 3 to 19 years.
-We are dedicated to providing these children with love, security, medical care, and education.
-We give them a home.
-M-Lisada, one of the most highly regarded Non-Governmental Organizations in Kampala, is striving to change the expected destiny of such innocent souls.
-Our programs and dedication are unequaled; our successes are many.
+Today M-Lisada has fulfilled my dream.
+Located in Nsambya, Kampala, Uganda, M-Lisada cares for up to 200 resident and non-resident children and youth, from 3 to 19 years old.
+We are dedicated to providing these children with a home, love, security, medical care, and education.
+M-Lisada strives to change the expected destiny of these children, and because we are largely successful, M-Lisada is one of the most highly regarded Non-Governmental Organizations in Kampala.

 Our mission is to reduce the number of children living on the streets in Uganda, by providing them with a home, an education, and protection.